 Please state date of the event or series of events causing the grievance (must be within ten District business days of the date of filing this grievance form):

 Please state your grievance including the individual harm alleged.

-Please state specific facts of which you are aware to support you r grievance (list in deta il) riedse state specific facts of which you are aware to support your grievance (iist in ueta
+Please state s pecific facts of which you are aware to support vour grievance (list in detail). i icase state s your grievance (inst in actuil).